🇬🇪

 Is it safe to travel to Georgia?

-Do people speak English in Georgia?
+What language do people speak in Georgia?

 Ready for Georgia?